0xrogg/r0gg-scripts/README.md

 How it works

 The script mirrors the exact HTTP request a browser would send if the disabled
-attribute were removed from the button — including Referer and Origin headers.
+attribute were removed from the button including Referer and Origin headers.
 It loops up to 8 attempts and exits as soon as the flag pattern HTB{...} is
 found in the response.

-Download the script directly from my GitHub:
+Download the script:

 wget https://raw.githubusercontent.com/0xrogg/r0gg-scripts/main/hitbutton.py

 Usage: